pluralsight/guides/how-to-create-a-calculator-application-with-ionic-framework-by-using-ionic-creator-for-ui/article.md

 ```

 ### config.xml file
-**config.xml** is a configuration file for the [Cordova](https://cordova.apache.org/) project (as you may remeber from the [first post](http://blog.pluralsight.com/ionic-framework-on-mac-and-windows), Ionic is built on top of Cordova).
+**config.xml** is a configuration file for the [Cordova](https://cordova.apache.org/) project (as you may remember from the [first post](http://blog.pluralsight.com/ionic-framework-on-mac-and-windows), Ionic is built on top of Cordova).
 It contains some meta information about the app like permissions and a list of Cordova plugins which are used in the app.
 To learn more about available settings in the `config.xml` file, please refer to the [official documentation](https://cordova.apache.org/docs/en/4.0.0/config_ref_index.md.html).

 ### gulpfile.js file
 **gulpfile.js** is a configuration file for [Gulp](http://gulpjs.com/).